auditOne/documentation/markdowns/Elrond.md

 ### The Elrond Team

-Since the foundation by the brothers @beniaminmincu and @lucianmincu together with @luciantodea , they have gathered a [highly-determined team](https://elrond.com/team/) of 24 experienced entrepreneurs, engineers and researchers as well as a strong advisory panel.
+Since the foundation by the brothers Beniamin and Lucian Mincu together with Lucian Todea , they have gathered a [highly-determined team](https://elrond.com/team/) of 24 experienced entrepreneurs, engineers and researchers as well as a strong advisory panel.

 ### Elronds sustainability